Ardirizmaldi/t-project/readme.md

 ## Main Idea

 In this folder /src/app/test.html this file only can be oppened after download this folder with right click on mouse and copy path then paste on browser.
-Moreover, there is the app planning for this project in the Issues git.

 ## Web Design